 How to figure out what's "urgent" and "important"

 Pay special attention to two keywords when using this tool: urgent and important.

 Urgent tasks are those that demand your immediate attention.
 They often come with clear and swift consequences if not completed by a specific deadline.

 Important tasks don't necessarily demand immediate attention; they likely do not have a deadline.
-However, they should still be prioritized since they need to be completed for you to reach your main goals.
+However, they should still be prioritized in your priority matric since they need to be completed for you to reach your main goals.

 Which tasks should be in each quadrant?